conradoalexsander/Error-Central-API/README.md

 <p align="center">
 <img
-src="Sample/Logo.png"
+src="SwaggerImage"
 raw=true
 alt="Web Home Screen"
-height="500px"
+height="512px"
 />
 </p>

-Project developed during the Next Level Week, an event organized by <a href="https://rocketseat.com.br/">Rocketseat</a> focused in the Typescript (and Javascript) Stack: React, React Native and Node.
-During seven days, participants are pushed to the limit, to deliver this full stack application.
+Project developed during the AceleraDev C#, a developer bootcamp organized by <a href="https://www.codenation.dev/">Codenation</a> focused in C# and ASP .NET Core API application.

+"In modern projects it is increasingly common to use architectures based on services or microservices.
+In these complex environments, errors can arise in different layers of the application (backend, frontend, mobile, desktop) and even in different services.
+Thus, it is very important that developers can centralize all error records in one place, from where they can monitor and make better decisions.
+In this project, we will implement a system to centralize application error records." - Codenation

 <!-- TABLE OF CONTENTS -->
 ## :bookmark: &nbsp; &nbsp; Table of Contents